zheda-mai/zheda-mai.github.io/_pages/about.md

 # News
 - <span style="color:#e67300">June 2025 — New preprint about **Atomic Visual Ability** in **Vision Foundation Models**</span>

 	[AVA-Bench: Atomic Visual Ability Benchmark for Vision Foundation Models](https://arxiv.org/abs/2506.09082).
 We introduce AVA-BENCH, the first benchmark that explicitly disentangles 14 Atomic Visual Abilities (AVAs)—foundational skills like localization, depth estimation, and spatial understanding that collectively support complex visual reasoning tasks.
-By decoupling AVAs and matching training and test distributions within each, AVA-BENCH pinpoints exactly where a VFM excels or falters.
+By decoupling AVAs and matching train/test distributions within each, AVA-BENCH pinpoints exactly where a VFM excels or falters.

 - <span style="color:#e67300">May 2025 — Research intern at **Amazon Lab126** </span>